ddttom/iCal/docs/architecture.md

 4. `CalendarManager` queries the `Database`.
 5. `Database` executes `SELECT * FROM events LIMIT 100 OFFSET 0` and `SELECT COUNT(*)`.
 6. Results are returned as JSON `{ events, total, totalDatabaseCount, page, limit }` to the frontend.
+   - `total`: Total count of events matching the current filter (or all events if no filter).
+   - `totalDatabaseCount`: Total count of ALL events in the database (useful for UI context).

 ## Date Handling